crossclassify/xc-sdk-android/README.md

 ```
 - In `onBindViewHolder()` go ahead and do the following for each field
     - Call `loadState()`, This method is used to bind the views and load their latest state, it takes the following three parameters as input then it returns updated metadata and you have to update hashmap list with this value to store the current metadata state of each field
-      - id: This parameter is used to store the user's state while interacting with the form and must have a unique value
+      - id: This parameter is used to store the user's state while interacting with the form and must have a unique value in entire project
       - metadata: This parameter is used to update metadata, if metadata already exists we send it to the method, otherwise we send null value to it.
       - text: This parameter is for editText and is used to set the initial text
     - Call `setFieldName()` and pass a name for fields